department-of-veterans-affairs/vagov-content/pages/health-care/make-a-payment.md

 <h3>In person</h3>

-Visit your nearest VA medical center and ask for the agent cashier's office.
-Bring your payment stub along with a check or money order made payable to “VA,” and be sure to include the account number on your check.
+Visit your nearest VA medical center, and ask for the agent cashier's office.
+Bring your payment stub along with a check or money order made payable to “VA.”
+Be sure to include your account number on the check.
 <br>
 [Find your nearest VA medical center](/find-locations/).